Jacques-Louis de Pourtalès: Family

 In 1769, Jacques-Louis de Pourtalès married his cousin Rose-Augustine (born 6 January 1752 in Neuchâtel; died 5 February 1791 there), who was 30 years younger, the daughter of his uncle, the Indienne manufacturer Jean-Jacques Deluze (1728–1777).
-The couple had two daughters and four sons, of whom only Louis de Pourtalès, James Alexander de Pourtalès-Gorgier and Frédéric de Pourtalès (born 28 February 1779 in Neuchâtel; died 30 January 1861 in Clarens) reached adulthood.
+The couple had two daughters and four sons, of whom only Louis, James-Alexandre and Frédéric (born 28 February 1779 in Neuchâtel; died 30 January 1861 in Clarens) reached adulthood.

 His descendants were the sailor Hermann de Pourtalès, the writer Guy de Pourtalès, the painter Horace de Saussure, the linguist René de Saussure, the linguist Ferdinand de Saussure, the sinologist Léopold de Saussure, the clergyman Jean de Saussure and the psychoanalyst Raymond de Saussure.

 Career

 At the age of 14, Jacques-Louis de Pourtalès moved to London for a few months to learn from his father, who was a partner in the wholesale firm Pourtalès, Simons et Cie dealing in cambric.
 This early experience in an international trading city laid the foundation for his later career and opened perspectives for him in the trading world.

 From 1736 to 1738 he worked at the transport company Faesch in Basel, before continuing his training in Basel in the family-run firm De Luze, Chaillet et Pourtalès and later acquiring shares in the company.
 From 1744 he was a partner in the firm De Luze, Meuron et Cie, which was active in the India trade and calico printing.
 In 1753 he founded, together with Claude-Abram DuPasquier (1717–1783) and Jean-Jacques Bovet (1728–1793), who had founded the company Fabrique-Neuve de Cortaillod a year earlier, the trading company Pourtalès et Cie, which quickly gained importance.
 His goal was to control the entire trade chain in the Indienne business – from purchasing the raw materials to printing the fabrics to selling them on the European markets, which he regularly visited until old age.
 This enabled him to take control of the entire trade chain in the Indienne business, a sector that was decisive for his economic rise.

 Jacques-Louis de Pourtalès created an industrial, commercial and financial empire that was active in Europe, India, Africa and America.
 In addition to his role as a successful merchant, he was also a plantation owner and banker.
 His involvement in overseas trade meant that a significant part of his wealth came from colonial trade and slavery.
 He was involved both directly and indirectly in the slave trade, for example through the purchase of plantations on Grenada in 1770, where he employed around 350 slaves for the cultivation of sugar, coffee, cocoa and cotton.